douglascorrea/goals/Readme.md

 # This week

 - [ ] Figure out authentication to xbox live
-- [ ] Find out what is wrong with backup chron jobs
-- [ ] Address any comments on https://github.com/elm-lang/package.elm-lang.org/pull/180
-- [ ] Find next elm contribution
+- [ ] First cut of elm-everything that includes the two google groups

 # Week in review

 # Games of the week
+- Fallout 4